numpy/numpy/doc/source/user/absolute_beginners.rst

 **ndarray**, a homogeneous n-dimensional array object, with methods to efficiently operate on it.
 NumPy can be used to perform a wide variety of mathematical operations on arrays.
-It adds powerful data structures to Python that guarantee efficient calculations with arrays and matrices and it supplies an enormous library of high-level mathematical functions that operate on these arrays and matrices.
+It adds powerful data structures to Python that support efficient calculations with arrays and matrices and it supplies an enormous library of high-level mathematical functions that operate on these arrays and matrices.